These probiotics for bees are designed to boost insect immune systems

 “The probiotics seem to be able to enhance the immune response,” says Gregor Reid, the company’s chief scientist and an early pioneer in microbial sciences (he led a World Health Organization panel that wrote the first official definition of “probiotics”).
 “Pesticides don’t necessarily kill the bees–although they clearly can–but they do damage their immune response, and then allow pathogens to kill the bees.
 So by enhancing the immune response, we’re hoping that that will be very beneficial.”

 The probiotics may also be able to help reduce pesticide exposure directly.
-The company is using three strains of Lactobacillus, microorganisms that naturally live in bees’ guts.
-One strain, rhamnosus, can bind to insecticides like chlorpyrifos and parathion so the bees absorb less of the chemicals.
-Another strain of Lactobacillus called plantarum can stimulate the bee’s immune system so that it can better respond when it’s exposed to pesticides.
-A third strain, L. kunkeei, can help young bees resist a pathogen that causes a disease called foulbrood that can kill off hives.
+The company is using three species of Lactobacillus, microorganisms that naturally live in bees’ guts.
+One, L. rhamnosus, can bind to insecticides like chlorpyrifos and parathion so the bees absorb less of the chemicals.
+Another kind of Lactobacillus called L. plantarum can stimulate the bee’s immune system so that it can better respond when it’s exposed to pesticides.
+A third, L. kunkeei, can help young bees resist a pathogen that causes a disease called foulbrood that can kill off hives.
 In an experiment in May, the researchers found that two beehives treated with the probiotics survived an attack of pathogens that wiped out non-treated hives.

 “If these pathogens are brought into the hive and the resiliency isn’t passed down to young, immature, developing honeybees, then it’s very dramatic in terms of the effect they can have on the population dynamics of the entire hive,” says Raja Dhir, co-founder and co-CEO of Seed.